Daniel Howell: Radio

 In January 2013, Howell and Lester became the presenters of BBC Radio 1's Sunday evening entertainment and request show.
 They had occasionally worked with the station before, producing videos for the station's YouTube channel for the Edinburgh Festival Fringe and presenting two Christmas broadcasts.
 The show was designed to be interactive with the audience, featuring amateur music videos from listeners, challenges performed on air by the presenters, and song requests.
 Four months into the show's run, it won the Sony Golden Headphones award.

 Howell and Lester presented online content for the station's Teen Awards in 2013 and 2014.

 In August 2014, it was announced that the last Dan and Phil show would be broadcast on 24 August, with the duo moving to a different show on Monday nights also featuring other popular video bloggers.
-This new show was titled The Internet Takeover, and featured Howell and Lester live on the first Monday of every month, before coming to an end in April 2016.
+The new show, The Internet Takeover, featured Howell and Lester live on the first Monday of every month.
+It ended in April 2016.

 Television and film

-In 2013 Lester and Howell appeared on Friday Download, a BAFTA award-winning CBBC TV show.
+In 2013, Lester and Howell appeared on Friday Download, a BAFTA award-winning CBBC TV show.

 From 2014 to 2016, Howell and Lester hosted content for the Brit Awards, including the global YouTube livestream of the ceremonies and backstage videos.

 In 2015, Howell and Lester had voice cameo appearances in the UK cinema release of Walt Disney Animation Studios' Big Hero 6 as Technician 1 & 2.
 That same year, the duo guest-starred in fellow YouTuber PJ Liguori's web series Oscar's Hotel for Fantastical Creatures, voicing anthropomorphic food items Brie and Rash.

 On 2 February 2016, Howell's eSports documentary The Supergamers aired on BBC Three.

 In December 2016, Howell and Lester voiced gorilla princes named Majinuni and Hafifu respectively, in the episode "The Lost Gorillas" of Disney Junior's The Lion Guard.

 In June 2023, Howell presented a documentary titled The Cost of Being a YouTuber: UNTOLD for Channel 4, in which he interviewed creators such as Dan Rhodes and Vikkstar.